ekmixon/docs-6/v21.1/architecture/sql-layer.md

 ## Overview

-Once CockroachDB has been deployed, developers need nothing more than a connection string to the cluster and SQL statements to start working.
+Once CockroachDB has been deployed, developers need only a [connection string](../{{page.version.version}}/connection-parameters.html) to the cluster, and they can start working with SQL statements.

-Because CockroachDB's nodes all behave symmetrically, developers can send requests to any node (which means CockroachDB works well with load balancers).
-Whichever node receives the request acts as the "gateway node," as other layers process the request.
+Because each node in a CockroachDB cluster behaves symmetrically, developers can send requests to any node (which means CockroachDB works well with load balancers).
+Whichever node receives the request acts as the "gateway node," which processes the request and responds to the client.

-When developers send requests to the cluster, they arrive as SQL statements, but data is ultimately written to and read from the storage layer as key-value (KV) pairs.
-To handle this, the SQL layer converts SQL statements into a plan of KV operations, which it passes along to the transaction layer.
+Requests to the cluster arrive as SQL statements, but data is ultimately written to and read from the [storage layer](storage-layer.html) as key-value (KV) pairs.
+To handle this, the SQL layer converts SQL statements into a plan of KV operations, which it then passes along to the [transaction layer](transaction-layer.html).

 ### Interactions with other layers

 In relationship to other layers in CockroachDB, the SQL layer:

+- Receives requests from the outside world via its SQL API
-- Sends requests to the transaction layer.
+- Converts SQL into low-level KV operations, which it sends as requests to the [transaction layer](transaction-layer.html).

 ## Components

 ### Relational structure

-Developers experience data stored in CockroachDB in a relational structure, i.e., rows and columns.
-Sets of rows and columns are organized into tables.
-Collections of tables are organized into databases.
-Your cluster can contain many databases.
+Developers experience data stored in CockroachDB in a relational structure comprised of rows and columns.
+Sets of rows and columns are further organized into [tables](../{{page.version.version}}/show-tables.html).
+Collections of tables are then organized into [databases](../{{page.version.version}}/show-databases.html).
+A CockroachDB cluster can contain many databases.

-Because of this structure, CockroachDB provides typical relational features like constraints (e.g., foreign keys).
-This lets application developers trust that the database will ensure consistent structuring of the application's data; data validation doesn't need to be built into the application logic separately.
+Because of this structure, CockroachDB provides typical relational features like [constraints](../{{page.version.version}}/constraints.html) (e.g., [foreign keys](../{{page.version.version}}/foreign-key.html)).
+These features mean that application developers can trust that the database will ensure consistent structuring of the application's data; data validation doesn't need to be built into the application logic separately.

 ### SQL API

-CockroachDB implements a large portion of the ANSI SQL standard to manifest its relational structure.
-You can view [all of the SQL features CockroachDB supports here](../sql-feature-support.html).
+CockroachDB implements most of the ANSI SQL standard to manifest its relational structure.
+For a complete list of the SQL features CockroachDB supports, see [SQL Feature Support](../{{page.version.version}}/sql-feature-support.html).

-Importantly, through the SQL API, we also let developers use ACID-semantic transactions like they would through any SQL database (`BEGIN`, `END`, `COMMIT`, etc.)
+Importantly, through the SQL API, developers have access to ACID-semantic [transactions](../{{page.version.version}}/transactions.html) like they would through any SQL database (using [`BEGIN`](../{{page.version.version}}/begin-transaction.html), [`END`](../{{page.version.version}}/end-transaction.html), [`COMMIT`](../{{page.version.version}}/commit-transaction.html), etc.)

+XXX: YOU ARE HERE

 ### PostgreSQL wire protocol

 SQL queries reach your cluster through the PostgreSQL wire protocol.
 This makes connecting your application to the cluster simple by supporting most PostgreSQL-compatible drivers, as well as many PostgreSQL ORMs, such as GORM (Go) and Hibernate (Java).

-### SQL parser, planner, executor
+### SQL parser, optimizer, execution engine

 After your node ultimately receives a SQL request from a client, CockroachDB parses the statement, [creates a query plan](../cost-based-optimizer.html), and then executes the plan.